appvia/terranetes/docs/reference/providers.terraform.appvia.io.md

 </div>

 <div class="property-description">
-<p>ServiceAccount is the service account to use when using pod identity</p>
+<p>ServiceAccount is the name of a service account to use when the provider source is &lsquo;injected&rsquo;.
+The service account should exist in the terraform controller namespace and be configure per cloud vendor requirements for pod identity.</p>

 </div>